No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 4.1
     c.
 Take screenshots of samples of documents after the anomaly has been corrected.

-2. Create a new field publication_date in the format YYYY-MM-DD that merges publication_day, publication_month, and publication_year [2 marks]

-3. Create another field in the books collection unix_publication_date that converts publication_date to Unix format.
-[2 marks]

 5.0 [QUERYING THE COLLECTIONS](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#50-querying-the-collections-20-marks)

 6.0 [IMPLEMENT AND EXPLAIN INDEX FOR THE DATABASE](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#60-implement-and-explain-index-for-the-database-15-marks)